led02/card10_firmware/Documentation/pycardium/light-sensor.rst

 .. py:function:: light_sensor.get_reading()

    Get an ambient brightness reading.
 The returned value is in no particular unit, though it seems to be fairly stable.
+The value could be between 0 and 400.
 Common values:

    - ~8: Very dark are
    - ~17: Typical hackerspace brightness